The Heisenberg category of a category: The Heisenberg commutation relations: homotopy level

+It does because we can absorb the middle idempotents into the top or bottom ones.
+We can move elements of (or their sums) of $S_{n-i}$ (resp. $S_{m-i}$) in the middle idempotents all the way up or down their strands where they can be viewed as elements of the corresponding subgroup $S_{n_i} < S_n$ (resp. $S_{m-i} < S_m$).
+Pre- or postcomposing with these does not change the symmetriser idempotent of $S_{n}$ (resp. $S_{m}$).

-where we can absorb the middle idempotents into the top or bottom ones.
-Adding $s$ downwards strands on the left and $t$ upwards strands on the right, we denote the resulting $2$-endmorphism of $\QQ_a^{(m+s)}\PP_{b}^{(n+t)}$ by $\dcross st{m-i}{n-i}i$.
+Adding $s$ downward strands on the left and $t$ upward strands on the right, we denote the resulting $2$-endomorphism of $\QQ_a^{(m+s)}\PP_{b}^{(n+t)}$ by $\dcross st{m-i}{n-i}i$.
 Relabeling slightly, with a choice of basis as in Remark \ref{rem:f_in_basis} this gives

 where the arcs are labeled by $\beta_{\ell_1}\stimes \dotsb \stimes \beta_{\ell_i}$ and $\beta_{\ell_1}^\dual\stimes \dotsb \stimes \beta_{\ell_i}^\dual$ respectively.
 One notes that

 To simplify notation, write $\sdcross smi \coloneqq \dcross ssmmi$ for the symmetric situation.